dwesterwick/SPTQuestingBots/README.md

 * **bot_spawns.player_scavs.xxx**: The settings to apply to player Scav spawns (see below for details).
 * **adjust_pscav_chance.enabled**: If the chances that Scavs are converted to player Scavs should be adjusted throughout the raid.
 This is only used if **bot_spawns.enabled=false** or **bot_spawns.player_scavs.enabled=false**, and it is **true** by default.
 * **adjust_pscav_chance.disable_for_groups**: If the player-Scav conversion chance should be forced to 0% when generated bot groups.
 Otherwise, only some of the group members may be converted to player Scavs. **This currently does not work correctly.**
-* **adjust_pscav_chance.chance_vs_time_remaining_fraction**: An array describing how likely Scavs are to be converted to player Scavs as a function of how the fraction of time remaining in the raid (before adjusting for Scav raids).
+* **adjust_pscav_chance.chance_vs_time_remaining_fraction**: An array describing how likely Scavs are to be converted to player Scavs as a function of the fraction of time remaining in the raid.
+This is based on the overall raid time, not the time after you spawn.
 The array contains [fraction of raid time remaining, conversion chance] pairs, and there is no limit to the number of pairs.

 **Options for *bot_spawns.pmcs* and *bot_spawns.player_scavs*:**
-* **enabled**: If that the corresponding bot type will be allowed to spawn.
+* **enabled**: If the corresponding bot type will be allowed to spawn.
 This is **true** by default for both bot types.
 * **min_distance_from_players_initial**: The minimum distance (in meters) that a bot must be from you and other bots when selecting its spawn point.
 This is used during the first wave of spawns and is **25** m by default.
 * **min_distance_from_players_during_raid**: The minimum distance (in meters) that a bot must be from you and other bots when selecting its spawn point.
 This is used after the first wave of spawns.
 * **min_distance_from_players_during_raid_factory**: The minimum distance (in meters) that a bot must be from you and other bots when selecting its spawn point.
 This is used after the first wave of spawns.
 However, this is only used for Factory raids instead of **min_distance_from_players_during_raid**.
 * **fraction_of_max_players**: When determining how many total bots of this type will spawn throughout the raid, the maximum player count for the map is multiplied by this value.
 This is **1** by default for PMC's and **1.5** by default for player Scavs.
-* **fraction_of_max_players_vs_raidET**: If you spawn late into the raid, the minimum and maximum initial PMC's will be reduced by a factor determined by this array.
+* **fraction_of_max_players_vs_raidET**: If you spawn late into the raid as a Scav, the minimum and maximum initial PMC's will be reduced by a factor determined by this array.
 The array contains [fraction of raid time remaining, fraction of max players] pairs, and there is no limit to the number of pairs.
 * **time_randomness**: The maximum percentage of total raid time (before reducing it for Scav raids) that player-Scav spawns can be randomly adjusted when generating a spawn schedule for them.
 However, player Scavs will never be allowed to spawn earlier than the minimum reduced raid time in the SPT configuration for the map, and they will never be allowed to spawn later than the maximum reduced raid time for the map.
 This is **10%** by default.
 * **bots_per_group_distribution**: An array describing how likely bot groups of various sizes are allowed to spawn.
 When generating bot groups, this mod will select a random number for each group between 0 and 1.
 It will then use interpolation to determine how many bots to add to the group using this array.
 The first column is the look-up value for the random number selected for the group, and the second column is the number of bots to add to the group.
 The interpolated value for number of bots is rounded to the nearest integer.